-- 1. This course will provide the student insights into these invaluable areas of Environmental microbiology, which play a crucial role in determining its future use and applications in environmental management. - 2.
-Students able to know detailed ideas about bio fertilizer production and plant disease. - 3.
-Students are able to become Entrepreneurs after understanding this process and product development. - 4.
-This course will determine the microbial role in nutrient cycling - 5.
-This course can able to determine water quality. - 6.
-It will explain the degradation of natural organic compounds and selected pollutants in the environment.
+COs Course Outcomes Blooms Level CO1 Course will provide the student insights into these invaluable Understand areas of Environmental microbiology, which play a crucial role in determining its future use and applications in environmental management.
+CO2 To know detailed ideas about bio fertilizer production and Apply plant disease.
+CO3 To become Entrepreneurs after understanding this process Apply and product development.
+CO4 To determine the microbial role in nutrient cycling and Analyze water quality CO5 Explain the degradation of natural organic compounds and Understand selected pollutants in the environment.